nocomplexity/SecurityArchitecture/06-secmodels.rst

 Creating a good security or privacy design or architecture means you never ever start with selecting tools for solving your problem!
 Selecting tools should be the last phase of your security or privacy design phase.
-You select tools when it is clear that the tool will support in solving your security or privacy problem.
+You select tools when it is clear how that the tool supports you in solving your security or privacy problem.
 Tools alone are never enough to solve security or privacy problems.
 You need to fit in tools within your security and privacy processes.
-Several problems exist with many IT security tools that will hit you when you start too soon with the solutions instead of a thorough problem diagnosis and solution design.
+Several problems exist and arise with many IT security tools that hit you when you start too soon with a focus on solutions instead of a thorough problem diagnosis and solution design.
 Wrongly selected security and privacy tools give the following
 issues: